-A secret-ballot vote count (yes, no, abstain) by some or all tenured faculty is required separately for each of the criteria of research, teaching and service, and overall results as well as tallies will be included in the appropriate internal review letter.
+Within the unit, a secret-ballot vote count (yes, no, abstain) by some or all tenured faculty is required separately for each of the criteria of research, teaching and service, and overall results as well as tallies will be included at the end of the appropriate internal review letter or in an attached letter (in its electronic form, within the same digital file).
 This vote is taken after review of material and an in-person, phone or Skype (or its equivalent) discussion; no proxy votes are accepted.
 No person has more than a single vote in the process of evaluation of a faculty member.
 The numerical results of this vote, along with an explanation for the issues resulting in any significant divided vote, are included in the appropriate unredacted internal letter.
 The letter, or letters, in the case of intransigent disagreement needs to explain what issues were raised by the faculty members who voted.
 Voting faculty are expected to raise issues in the discussion that would explain the existence of dissenting votes.
 Abstentions should be a rare exception.
 Abstentions cannot be used to signal that the voter did not read the material.